How to Categorize Adobe Creative Cloud in QuickBooks (and Xero)

 - No 1099-NEC to Adobe.
 Adobe Inc. is a public C-corp, exempt under §6041.
 Skip the W-9.

-- Sales tax varies by state.
+- Sales tax varies by state and changes over time.
 Adobe collects where required.
-Verify your nexus before assuming the line is tax-free.
+Verify your current nexus rules before assuming the line is tax-free.

 What is Adobe Creative Cloud?